vfmd/vfmd-spec/doc/specification.md

 _current-position_ is 0, the _remaining-character-sequence_ is equal to
 the [input character sequence].

-The procedure to identify and interpret _span tags_ is presented below.
-The procedure in turn invokes other sub-procedures.
-Please note that
-<span id="consumed-character-count">the _consumed-character-count_
+The root procedure in turn invokes other procedures.
+In the method described here, global variables are used to communicate information from invoked procedures back to the root procedure, but better means can be adopted by an implementation.
+The global variables used are:

+ 1. <span id="consumed-character-count">_consumed-character-count_: The
-variable, which is used to track the number of characters that were consumed to form a _span tag_ or a _text fragment_</span>, can get modified inside the invoked procedures.
+    number of characters that were consumed to form a _span tag_ or a _text fragment_</span>
+ 2. <span id="is-verbatim-html-mode">_is-verbatim-html-mode_: A boolean
+    that decides whether vfmd syntax should be recognized at this position in the document, or not</span>

 [current-position]: #current-position
 [remaining-character-sequence]: #remaining-character-sequence
 [consumed-character-count]: #consumed-character-count
+[is-verbatim-html-mode]: #is-verbatim-html-mode

 The procedure to identify and interpret the _span tags_ is as follows:

  1. Set [current-position] as 0
+ 2. Set _is-verbatim-html-mode_ as _false_
- 2. <span id="span-proc-step-2">Set _consumed-character-count_ as 0
+ 3. <span id="span-proc-step-3">Set _consumed-character-count_ as 0
     </span>
+ 4. If _is-verbatim-html-mode_ is equal to _false_, do the following:
- 3. If the character at the [current-position] is either an unescaped `[` (open square bracket) character, or an unescaped `]` (close square bracket) character, invoke the [procedure for identifying link tags]
+     1. If the character at the [current-position] is either an unescaped `[` (open square bracket) character, or an unescaped `]` (close square bracket) character, invoke the [procedure for identifying link tags]
- 4. If the character at the [current-position] is either an unescaped `*` (asterisk) character, or an unescaped `_` (underscore or low line) character, then invoke the [procedure for identifying emphasis tags]
+     2. If the character at the [current-position] is either an unescaped `*` (asterisk) character, or an unescaped `_` (underscore or low line) character, then invoke the [procedure for identifying emphasis tags]
- 5. If the character at the [current-position] is an unescaped `` ` ``
-    (backtick) character, then invoke the [procedure for identifying code-span tags]
+     3. If the character at the [current-position] is an unescaped `` ` `` (backtick) character, then invoke the [procedure for identifying code-span tags]
- 6. If the character at the [current-position] is an unescaped `!` (exclamation mark) character, and if the [remaining-character-sequence] matches the regular expression pattern `/!\[/`, then invoke the [procedure for identifying image tags]
+     4. If the character at the [current-position] is an unescaped `!` (exclamation mark) character, and if the [remaining-character-sequence] matches the regular expression pattern `/!\[/`, then invoke the [procedure for identifying image tags]
- 7. TODO: Automatic links (\<http://link\> or http\://link)
+     5. TODO: Automatic links (\<http://link\> or http\://link)
- 8. If _consumed-character-count_ is equal to 0, and if the character at the [current-position] is an unescaped `<` (left angle bracket) character, then invoke the [procedure for identifying HTML tags]
+ 5. If _consumed-character-count_ is equal to 0, and if the character at the [current-position] is an unescaped `<` (left angle bracket) character, then invoke the [procedure for identifying HTML tags]
- 9. If _consumed-character-count_ is equal to 0, interpret the character at the [current-position] to be part of a _text fragment_, and set _consumed-character-count_ as 1
+ 6. If _consumed-character-count_ is equal to 0, interpret the character at the [current-position] to be part of a _text fragment_, and set _consumed-character-count_ as 1
- 10. Increment [current-position] by _consumed-character-count_
+ 7. Increment [current-position] by _consumed-character-count_
- 11. If [current-position] is less than the length of the [input character sequence], go to [Step 2](#span-proc-step-2)
+ 8. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)

 <h3 id="procedure-for-identifying-link-tags">Procedure for identifying link tags</h3>